SSWConsulting/SSW.Rules.Content/rules/use-emojis/rule.md

 ::: info
 **Note:** When having lists that use emojis, be aware that if they are longer than 3 items, you should follow [DRY - avoid repeated elements](/avoid-repetition/#emojis).
 :::

+## AI content

+[Use the 🤖 emoji](/indicate-ai-helped) at the end of your message/email when you were helped by AI.